A Complete Guide to Pontoon Boat Sea Legs

 Sea Leg Insurance

 Nowadays, insurance is required for almost everything.
 You’ll also want insurance to protect your pontoon sea legs.
-They are not a permanent construction and may require a separate form of insurance because they are attached to the bottom of your pontoon.
+They are not permanent construction and may require a separate form of insurance because they are attached to the bottom of your pontoon.

 While you’re at it, double-check your pontoon coverage.
 With these additions, your existing coverage may vary.
 In addition, your insurance provider may want information on how your boat is housed.